 Certificate candidates who fail the assessment and believe that a scoring error may have occurred may request that his/her exam be rescored.
-This request must be made in writing (email is acceptable) to a member of the TAC staff.
+This request must be made in writing (email is acceptable) to the TAC Manager.

 Assessment Records

 C.A.S.E. maintains an internal database of certificate holders based on record documentation received from you at the time of registration and from your assessment activity in the learning management system.